eyecuelab/react-native-template/README.md

 * we create our reducers differently than most
 * commonly folks will have a series of switch statements, can get unclean & very literary

-## Style

-common styles are kept in their own folder, I think these are cool to try to use a lot. and to use functions in there to make common style patterns dynamically amenable.

-## Error handling
+## Renaming

-Good to standardize/plan from the outset. error actions make this much simpler
+This project was launched with the name 'Mall'.
+I haven't tried this but [react-native-rename](https://github.com/junedomingo/react-native-rename) could be a simple way to change the name (although you might have to manually attune the mandatory matching names in AppRegistry (index file) and package.json)

 ## Conventions

-these would be cool to hash out, there are some good style guides online ([like this one](https://github.com/airbnb/javascript)) that we could consider borrowing from
+These would be cool to hash out, there are some good style guides online ([like this one](https://github.com/airbnb/javascript)) that we could consider borrowing/adapting from.
+I've tried to set up standard protocol for:

+* api calls
+* error handling (see `sagas/fetch-title`)
+* styles (local/global mix, using global properties as functions to make adaptable)

 ## Could Add